 The Company has an annual process for evaluating the effectiveness of the Board and Directors’ performance.
 This process includes the use of internal reviews and periodic external facilitation.
 The results of such reviews are used to determine whether any alterations are needed at either a board or senior management level or whether any additional training would be beneficial.
 These evaluations were not undertaken in previous years.
 It is intended that these evaluations shall be undertaken annually, after the end of each financial year but prior to the publication of the respective annual report and accounts.

 Director’s performance is measured by way of such matters as:

 And their effectiveness on the Board

 All Directors other than the Chairman and Managing Director must stand for reappointment by shareholders in accordance with the Company’s Articles of Association.

 The Company’s approach to succession planning is to consider appropriate talented individuals on an ongoing basis with the objective of from time to time inviting such individuals to join the Board.

-It is intended that the Company will include a statement in accordance with Principle 7 in the annual report and accounts for the year to 31 May 2018; no statement in accordance with Principle 7 was included in the annual report and accounts for the year to 31 May 2017.
+A limited statement in accordance with Principle 7 was included in the annual report and accounts for the year to 31 May 2020.

 8. Promote a culture that is based on ethical values and behaviours